 “White hat” search engine optimizers often improve the usability of a site, help create great content, or make sites faster, which is good for both users and search engines.
 Good search engine optimization can also mean good marketing: thinking about creative ways to make a site more compelling, which can help with search engines as well as social media.
 The net result of making a great site is often greater awareness of that site on the web, which can translate into more people linking to or visiting a site. – Google

-The direction white hat SEO has taken us has been towards Google providing higher quality results that are in line with the searcher’s intent.
+The direction white hat SEO has taken us has been towards Google providing higher quality results that align with the searcher’s intent.

 What is Black Hat SEO?